realpython/dockerizing-django/README.md

 1. DB_TYPE to mysql, postgres or sqlite
 1. If database was already started previously, run `docker-compose stop database && docker-compose rm -f database`
 1. Run `docker-compose up -d`

+To clean up, reset or start over
+1. Run `docker-compose down -v`.
+Note that that this will delete all your containers and volumes defined in the compose file.

 ### Troubleshooting
 If you encounter this error